EvilPiza/Syphon-lang/README.md

 ## How to work bat file (for dummies)

 - Just run the `.bat` file with the parameter of your Syptonic file!
-- To only *Compile* Syptonic and not run it just add `-c` to the end!! (this wont go through any error checker btw!)
+- To only *Compile* Syptonic and not run it just add `-c` to the end!!
 - To delete the Python file after it runs add the `-d` parameter!!

 ## Official Syptonic Logo!!